 Pour mon portrait, j’inclus l'environnement et le spectateur dans le cadre du processus de composition, qui n'est jamais tout à fait complet, jamais entièrement présent, comme n'importe quel sujet dans une œuvre d'art, ou dans la vie.

 Ce travail intègre naturellement les conditions particulières de mouvement restreint et de distanciation sociale au cours des derniers mois pour tout le monde.
 Il comprend aussi ma découverte et traitement pour un cancer du sein qui a chevauché les mois de pandémie et qui a transformé une visite à Paris en une migration de retour provisoire.

 The final project in this series explores collective and composite subjects.
-At a time when people are beginning to meet in public places again, "One and Many" will be a large public artwork that instigates an active, collective reflection on the body and the body politic, self and community and the the part to the whole.
+At a time when people are beginning to meet in public places again, "One and Many" presented a large public artwork to instigates an active, collective reflection on the body and the body politic, self and community and the the part to the whole.

-On March 3, 2022 I will exhibit a 25 foot long painting of a poppy field across the front of the Riverside Museum.
-The work will be composed of over 100 individual artworks.
-Viewers who attend the "opening" of the one-work exhibition during the city's monthly art walk will be invited to select one of these individual works to bring home with them.
-In return, they will fill in the empty space on the canvas revealed by removing their artwork.
-Viewers will thus become collectors and participants.
+On March 3, 2022 exhibited a 25 foot long painting of a poppy field across the front of the Riverside Museum.
+The work was be composed of over 100 individual artworks.
+Viewers who attended the "opening" of the one-work exhibition during the city's monthly art walk were invited to select one of these individual works to bring home with them.
+In return, they filled in the empty space on the canvas revealed by removing their artwork.

 Why poppies?
 Poppies are among the first flowers to burst into bloom in spring.
 In California there are entire parks dedicated to the huge hillside tapestries they weave with their petals.